ankane/trove/README.md

 ## Automated Training

-By default, Trove tracks files in `.trove.yml` so you can deploy specific versions with `trove pull`.
+By default, Trove tracks files in `.trove.yml` to make it easy to deploy specific versions with code changes.
 However, this functionality is entirely optional.
 Disable it with:

 ```yml
 vcs: false